-Table of Contents Units: Units.
-Number outstanding before this offering 0 Number outstanding after this offering 30,000,000 Common stock: Number outstanding before this offering 8,625,000(1) Number outstanding after this offering 37,500,000 (2) Warrants: Number of private placement warrants to be sold in a private placement simultaneously with this offering 5,166,667 Number of warrants to be outstanding after this offering and the private placement 15,166,667 Exercisability Each whole warrant is exercisable to purchase one share of our common stock and only whole warrants are exercisable.
+Number of private placement warrants to be sold in a private placement simultaneously with this offering 5,166,667 common stock and only whole warrants are exercisable.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.

+Number of warrants to be outstanding after this offering and the private placement

+Exercisability Each whole warrant is exercisable to purchase one share of our

 Exercise price \$11.50 per whole share, subject to adjustment as described herein.

-In addition, if (x) we issue additional shares of common stock or equity-linked securities for capital raising purposes in connection with the closing of our initial business combination at an issue price or effective issue price of less than \$9.20 per share of common stock (with such issue price or effective issue price to be determined in good faith by our board of directors and, in the case of any such issuance to our sponsor or its affiliates, without taking into account any founder shares held by our sponsor or such affiliates, as applicable, prior to such issuance) (such price, the "Newly Issued Price"), (y) the aggregate gross proceeds from such issuances represent more than 60% of the total equity proceeds, and interest thereon, available for the funding of our initial business combination (net of redemptions), and (z) the volume weighted average trading price of our common stock during the 10 trading day period starting on the trading day prior to the day on which we consummate our initial business combination (such price, the "Market Value") is below \$9.20 per share, the exercise price of the warrants will be adjusted (to the nearest cent) to be equal to 115% of the higher of the Market Value and the Newly Issued Price, and the \$18.00 per share redemption trigger price described below under "Redemption of warrants" will be adjusted (to the nearest cent) to be equal to 180% of the higher of the Market Value and the Newly Issued Price. allotment option is exercised. subject to forfeiture depending on the extent to which the underwriters' over- lotment option has not been exercised and an aggregate of 1,125,000 founder
+In addition, if (x) we issue additional shares of common stock or equity-linked securities for capital raising purposes in connection with the closing of our initial business combination at an issue price or effective issue price of less than \$9.20 per share of common stock (with such issue price or effective issue price to be determined in good faith by our board of directors and, in the case of any such issuance to our sponsor or its affiliates, without taking into account any founder shares held by our sponsor or such affiliates, as applicable, prior to such issuance) (such price, the "Newly Issued Price"), (y) the aggregate gross proceeds from such issuances represent more than 60% of the total equity proceeds, and interest thereon, available for the funding of our initial business combination (net of redemptions), and (z) the volume weighted average trading price of our common stock during the 10 trading day period starting on the trading day prior to the day on which we consummate our initial business combination (such price, the "Market Value") is below \$9.20 per share, the exercise price of the warrants will be adjusted (to the nearest cent) to be equal to 115% of the higher of the Market Value and the Newly Issued Price, and the \$18.00 per share redemption trigger price described below under "Redemption of warrants" will be adjusted (to the nearest cent) to be equal to 180% of the higher of the Market Value and the Newly Issued Price.

+Includes 1,125,000 founder shares subject to forfeiture depending on the extent to which the underwriters' overallotment option is exercised.